offport/BlackHatPowershell/01-Introduction.md

 PowerShell can also be used to perform a wide range of tasks, such as enumerating network resources, manipulating system configurations, and executing code remotely, making it a versatile tool for attackers.

 In addition, PowerShell is often used as a delivery mechanism for malware, as attackers can use it to download and execute payloads, such as Trojans and backdoors, on a compromised system.

+### Mitre Att&ck Framework

+The MITRE ATT&CK framework is a knowledge base of known tactics and techniques used by adversaries to conduct cyber attacks.

+The MITRE ATT&CK framework is a comprehensive, constantly updated list of tactics and techniques that attackers use during the different phases of a cyber attack.
+The tactics are grouped into categories such as Initial Access, Execution, Persistence, Privilege Escalation, Defense Evasion, Credential Access, Discovery, Lateral Movement, Collection, Exfiltration, and Command and Control.
+Each tactic is then further broken down into specific techniques that can be used to achieve the overall goal of the tactic.

+### This Field Manual

+This field manual is a constant work-in-progress and a must must-have guide for ethical hackers, penetration testers, red teamers and security enthusiasts who appreciate the power of powershell but cannot memorize commands or spend a long time looking for scripts online.
+The book is specifically designed to provide a well-structured comprehensive set of offensive security commands, techniques, and scripts, organized by the MITRE ATT&CK framework.

 ## Running Powershell
 ### Where to Find Powershell